The following lecture was the 12th Tuesday Session, held December 15, 1998, and later appeared in Card Player magazine.

 There are two equally valid approaches to raising.
 You can meet every single opportunity with an attitude that silently asks, "Why should I raise?"
 You then try to see if there are any reasons why a raise – rather than a call or a fold – would be appropriate.
 Or you can ask, "Why shouldn’t I raise?"
 You then try to see if there are any reasons why a call or a fold -rather than a raise – would be appropriate right now.

 One way, you’re assuming that you won’t raise and try to argue yourself into it.
 The other way, you’re assuming you will raise, and you try to argue yourself out of it.
 Conceptually, either of these approaches should lead to the same conclusion, provided all factors are weighed correctly.
-But, however you go about your decision making, raising at the wrong times can be very costly.
+No matter how you choose to make decisions, raising at the wrong times can be very costly.
 We’re about to talk about that.

 Today’s column is based on Tuesday Session #12 which took place December 15, 1998.
 The topic was…